Policy: Use of the University name and insignia

 - Guidelines on the current use of the ANU name and insignia in advertising, as well as current processes for advertising production, sign off, media scheduling, booking and placement, can be found in the Advertising Design and Media Guidelines as well as the Advertising Style Guide and Procedure Manual.

-3. If use of the University name and\or insignia is to be part of a commercialisation proposal or venture, the Director, Marketing Office or the Vice-Chancellor will refer the matter to the Deputy Vice-Chancellor.
+3. If use of the University name and\or insignia is to be part of a commercialisation proposal or venture, the Director, Marketing and Student Recruitment or the Vice-Chancellor will refer the matter to the Deputy Vice-Chancellor.
 Where a commercial venture is approved, the scope of the use of the University name and insignia should be approved at the same time.

 4. If the use of the University name and\or insignia forms part of a warranty of quality (for example, in a prospectus) then the University has the right and responsibility to seek expert opinion on any claims being made in relation to its name and\or insignia or involvement in that activity.